- 15/10/2023

 2. Take a boat trip to the Isla Ballestas

 One of the most popular things to do in Paracas is to take a boat tour to the Isla Ballestas also known as “the poor man’s Galapagos”.
-It’s a great way to see the great wildlife, such as penguins, pelicans and sea lions.
+It’s a great way to see the great wildlife, such as penguins, pelicans, and sea lions.

 Don’t get your hopes too high though, as on the weekend the trip was overly touristy and the time to see animals very limited.
 However, we would still recommend it, as it is one of the few places to see wild penguins and sea lions.
-Plus, you’ll also get a good glimpse on the Paracas National Reserve from the sea.
+Plus, you’ll also get a good glimpse of the Paracas National Reserve from the sea.

 3. Walk along the Beachfront promenade

-Paracas has lovely beachfront promenade.
+Paracas has a lovely beachfront promenade.
 Enjoy the stunning sunsets by taking a walk along the street or enjoying a Pisco Sour in one of the seafront restaurants.
 As you stroll along the promenade you’ll also find plenty of shopping opportunities in case you are looking for some souvenirs.

 4. Relax on the Beach